Agricultural District Program

 How do I add or remove my land from a NYS-Certified Agricultural District?

 Annual Agricultural District Enrollment PeriodLandowners can request that their land be added to an Agricultural District during Ontario County’s annual enrollment period.
-Land cannot be removed during this period.
-For 2020 only, the annual enrollment period is July 1 - August 15, 2020.
 For more information go to: Annual Enrollment

 Eight-Year Agricultural District Review ProcessEach Agricultural District must be recertified by New York State Department of Agriculture and Markets on an eight year cycle.
 During this period, landowners can request their land be added or removed from an Agricultural District.